tymyrddin/purple/source/docs/audits/iso27001/risk-tent.md

 | You have 10-500 employees without dedicated risk teams | You need board-ready metrics and reporting             | You require alignment with ISO 27001 or NIS2     |

 Note: Each table below reflects its methodology's focus, OCTAVE emphasises threat sources and assets, MEHARI uses quantitative scoring, and EBIOS centres on security objectives.
 Choose the style that best fits your organisational culture and reporting needs.

+The entries in these tables are starting hypotheses, not verdicts.
+A likelihood of "High" for phishing susceptibility reflects the organisation's current belief about its staff and its threat environment.
+A likelihood of "Medium" for lateral movement reflects a belief about network segmentation and monitoring effectiveness.
+Some of those beliefs will be wrong, and some can be tested before an attacker tests them.
+Treating risk scenarios as assumptions to verify, rather than facts to document, is what makes risk assessment useful rather than decorative.

+### What the methodology misses

+All three methodologies work in the rational domain: identify threats, estimate likelihood, estimate impact.
+This is necessary, but a risk register built solely from this process will be systematically incomplete in predictable ways.

+The emotional layer asks which risks are difficult to name.
+Insider threat is chronically underrepresented in risk registers not because it is rare but because naming it implicates colleagues and changes the atmosphere of the session.
+A senior employee's access profile that has not been reviewed in four years is a risk scenario; raising it in a workshop has social consequences.
+The political layer asks whose interests are served by a particular outcome.
+If treating a risk creates work for one team while the benefit accrues to another, acceptance becomes the path of least resistance regardless of the risk score.
+The tables below provide the structure for a rational assessment.
+That structure is most useful when the people using it have also asked: which risks are we unlikely to surface because naming them is uncomfortable, and whose interests are served by the current picture?

 ### OCTAVE style